aardappel/lobster/lobster/docs/source/implementation.md

 All source code and other files related to building Lobster for all platforms sit in the `dev` folder, which is usually parallel to the main lobster folder.

-Lobster is ideally built in 32bit mode on all platforms.
-For a high speed interpreter, sizes of data are a bit more critical than most programs, and while mobile platforms are still default to 32bit, this uniformity is helpful.
+Lobster can be built for 32 or 64-bit on all platforms.
+On 64-bit, all Lobster values will take double the size (and precision), and thus use more memory.
+Despite that, for most programs, 64-bit is still a speed-up (the VM benefits a lot from extra registers).

 ### Windows